 Pregnant women require numerous doctor visits for prenatal care so medical insurance will become important.
 If you do not have medical insurance, Support Circle staff can help you navigate the options available to you.

 Whether you are in high school, college or trade school, or working in an office, a stay-at-home mom or small business owner, don’t be afraid to talk to your employer, human resources, school advisor, clients, or a counselor.
 You might be surprised at the ways they can work with and/or recommend resources within your local community that can help you meet not just your financial needs, but your practical needs as well.
 For example, if you are having morning sickness, you may be able to have a flexible schedule to start later and end later.
 Or, if your baby is due at exam time, there may be some flexibility on when you write your exams.
 You won’t know what is available to you unless you ask.

 Determining how much, if any, financial support the father intends to provide will impact your finances.
 A discussion on his financial involvement may be uncomfortable but will help you in your planning process.
-Our trained counselors can help facilitate these uncomfortable discussions or even help you to find free legal services to arrange for the child support your baby is entitled to.
+Our patient advocates can help facilitate these uncomfortable discussions or even help you to find free legal services to arrange for the child support your baby is entitled to.

 Women who have addressed insurance and financial related questions in-depth are able to make decisions with much greater confidence and peace.